avitalpal/water-hooligans/README.md

 # water-hooligans
-code space for a freelance, student-led project
+Official repo for a freelance, student-led project.
+Although based in the University of Waterloo, this project is not affiliated with the University of Waterloo.